EetuReijonen/gogeta-jl-blog/relaxing-walk.md

 # Relaxing walk - limiting the number of samples

+This short article investigates the relaxing walk -algorithm introduced by Tong et al. (2024) and tries to improve it.
+The improvements are based on the key observation that many of the linear relaxation models produced in the sampling phase are near-constant or infeasible.

+## The neural network

-Testing was done on a neural network trained to approximate Himmelblau's function.
+Testing was done on a neural network trained to approximate an altered Himmelblau's function.
 The function has four maxima but due to the inaccuracies introduced by the training process, our network has a true maximum at around (-3, 3).

 The network has structure 2-100-100-1, i.e., 2 hidden layers of 100 neurons.